gcpopo/PathInTheSquare/README.md

 # PathInTheSquare

-This is a mini game to connect to squares with tiles of same color.
+This is a mini game to connect two squares with tiles of same color.